 If you’re sexually active and don’t want to get pregnant, it’s crucial to find a birth control method that works for you.
-That’s why OB/GYNs Reepa Shah, MD, Gwendolyn Cobbs, MD, and Danielle Holmes, MD at Capital Women’s Care in Arlington, Virginia, offer a variety of birth control options from which to choose.
+That’s why OB/GYNs Reepa Shah, MD and Gwendolyn Cobbs, MD, at Capital Women’s Care in Arlington, Virginia, offer a variety of birth control options from which to choose.
 To learn more about contraception and how to prevent pregnancy, call or click online to book an appointment at Capital Women’s Care today.

 The team at Capital Women’s Care offers a variety of different methods of temporary birth control, including: